 How to Stay Balanced as a Streamer (and Person)

-As an affiliated Twitch streamer for over two and a half years, I understand how streaming can be both a blast and exhausting at times.
+As an affiliated Twitch streamer since 2017, I understand how streaming can be both a blast and exhausting at times.
 From my experience, I’ve learned a few lessons about staying balanced as both a streamer and as a person.
 These tips are entirely from my perspective, and not everything works for everyone—but I assure you that these tips apply to almost anyone!

 Know That Not Everyone Is Going to like You